Vitamin A: benefits, dosage, contraindications

 ✪✪✪✪✪

-While most vitamin A deficiencies are not severe enough to be associated with defined and observable symptoms, stress sources, such as measles, pneumonia, or diarrhea, can reduce its levels further and lead to serious illness.
-Deficiency of vitamin A can impair vision, ranging from decreased night vision to blindness.
-Nutritional Reference Values (NRVs) are suggested to cover the "normal" nutritional needs for a population.
-NRVs for vitamin A in adults were updated in 2016.
-They are 750 µg of RE per day for men (vitamin A activity is expressed relative to that of retinol according to a retinol equivalent system (RE)) and 650 µg for women.
+Although most vitamin A deficiencies are not severe enough to be associated with defined and observable symptoms, sources of stress, such as measles, pneumonia, or diarrhea, can further reduce its level and lead to severe disease.
+Indeed, vitamin A deficiency can impair vision, on a spectrum ranging from reduced night vision to blindness.
+The nutritional reference values for the population (NRV) are proposed to cover the "normal" nutritional needs for a population.
+The NRVs for vitamin A in adults were updated in 2016.
+They are 750 µg RE per day for men (vitamin A activity is expressed relative to that of retinol according to a retinol equivalent (RE) system) and 650 µg for women.

 Posologie